Teaching

 This course focused on rights and how to justify them using moral philosophy, political theory, constitutional theory, constitutional law, constitutional practice, the nature of political life, and the nature and extent of competing political commitments and/or priorities.

-Analyzing Politics (Indiana University, Bloomington, Fall 2021)
+Analyzing Politics (Indiana University, Fall 2021)

 In this course, students were introduced to the logic of political science research, examined the frameworks that guide our thinking about politics, and reviewed descriptive, experimental, and observational approaches to research.
 Students also learned how to evaluate normative and empirical claims and practiced constructing research questions and hypotheses.